Technigo/project-express-api/README.md

 # Express API Project

+I used the top 100 streamed songs of all time on Spotify.
+The source of the data was Kaggle.com, which in turn retrieved it from http://organizeyourmusic.playlistmachinery.com/.
 Replace this readme with your own information about your project.

 Start by briefly describing the assignment in a sentence or two.
 Keep it short and to the point.